 Research Interests: International law, International organisations, International relations, Violence, security and conflict.

-I seek to contribute to the emerging literature in International Relations and International Law which considers normative frameworks to be incomplete and ambiguous.
-I analyse how agreement on the meaning of norms can come about when new contexts emerge and the incomplete and ambiguous elements of norms give rise to debate.
-I develop a typology of the different outcomes norm contestation can have and discuss explanations for this variation in outcome.
+I am currently working on turning my DPhil thesis into a book.
+In my DPhil thesis, I develop a typology of the different effects norm contestation can have on norm development and discuss explanations for this variation in effects.
 I look at contestation by the United States but also by less powerful actors such as international courts and small states.
 My case studies include high-stakes debates over maritime boundaries, the interventions in Afghanistan, Iraq and Libya and over the prohibition of torture.
 With my research, I seek to bridge divides between constructivist and rational choice scholars and I am particularly interested in insights from rhetorical approaches.

-When I don’t do research on norm contestation, I like to write theatre reviews for Oxford Opening Night, (think about) training for the next 5 or 10k, travel and discuss politics.
+When I don’t do research on norm contestation, I like to spend time with my family and friends, travel and discuss politics.